 In the concrete case of 2d $\CN=(2,2)$ theories we are going to consider $\CV_d$ given by a 2d strip, and $\CV_{d-1}$ is a segment of length, say, $L$: \be\nn

-\ee Maps from 1d spatial segment $[0,L]$ to $\CT$ may be called ``strings" in $\CT$.
+\ee Maps from 1d spatial segment $[0,L]$ to $\CT$ may be called ``strings'' in $\CT$.
 The standard reasoning \cite{D-book_1} leads to a conclusion that admissible boundary conditions can be reinterpreted as a permission for string ends to move only inside special loci in $\CT$ called D(irichlet)-branes.
-In addition D-branes will be allowed to carry additional information -- Chan-Paton factors -- that in this case are complexes of vector bundles.
+In addition, D-branes will be allowed to carry some complementary information -- Chan-Paton factors -- that are complexes of vector bundles in this case.
 We will denote the corresponding category of D-branes as $\fD$.

 In general, we would like to consider families of theories fibered over parameter space $\CP$ spanned by fugacities and couplings.
-In the literature $\CP$ is often called a moduli space when $\CT$ is Calabi-Yau and fugacity parameters are its K\"ahler moduli.
+In the literature $\CP$ is often called a moduli space when $\CT$ is Calabi-Yau, and fugacity parameters are its K\"ahler moduli.
 To a generic path $\wp$ in the parameter space $\CP$ one is able to associate parallel transport induced by a Berry connection on a fibration of Hilbert spaces over $\CP$ \cite{Moore:2017byz}, in the case of 2d $\CN=(2,2)$ Landau-Ginzburg models this connection is also known as $tt^*$-connection \cite{Cecotti:1992rm}, in the case of Gromov-Witten theory this connection is also known as a Casimir \cite{tarasov2002duality} or quantum connection \cite{MaulikOkounkov,Okounkov:2016sya}.